mcneel/developer.rhino3d.com/_guide_topics/opennurbs/latest_release_notes.md

 - Fixes and enhancements for parsing and converting strings in UTF-8, UTF-16, and UTF-32 formats.
 - All openNURBS code treats char strings as UTF-8 encoded unicode strings.
 - All openNURBS code treats wchar_t strings as UTF-X encoded in native CPU byte order, where `X = 8*sizeof(wchar_t)`.
-(UTF-16 on Microsoft Windows 2000 or later, UTF-32 on Apple OS X).
+(UTF-16 on Microsoft Windows 2000 or later, UTF-32 on Apple macOS).
 - If you encounter [mojibake](https://en.wikipedia.org/wiki/Mojibake) when working with strings in openNURBS, make sure you are using them as UTF-X encoded unicode strings.

 ### More sample files